Brett Davey - Acting City Planner

 In 1996, Tanya joined the Strategic Planning Branch as the Cultural Heritage Officer where she was able to apply her research skills to answer a diverse range of inquiries about the history of Ipswich and its early settlers.

-Aaron Katt - Senior Engineering Officer
+Aaron Katt - Principal Engineering Officer

 Aaron Katt was born and raised in Ipswich and has lived in the district his entire life.

-Adrian Bulley - Senior Engineering Officer
+Adrian Bulley - Principal Engineering Officer

 Adrian is married and has three children: Luke (20); Kate (17) and Peter (12).